-Bruce D. Celebrezze has been practicing in the field of insurance law for virtually his entire legal career.
+Bruce Celebrezze has been practicing in the field of insurance law for virtually his entire legal career.
 As one of the country’s leading insurance industry litigators, he has represented a wide variety of international, national and regional insurers.
-In addition, Mr. Celebrezze frequently lectures and is widely published as a legal expert in the field.
+In addition, Bruce frequently lectures and is widely published as a legal expert in the field.

-Mr. Celebrezze has received many honors and recognitions for his insurance work and excellence.
+Bruce has received many honors and recognitions for his insurance work and excellence.
+Bruce currently serves as president of the prestigious American College of Coverage and Extracontractual Counsel.
 He has been recognized annually for many years by the pre-eminent legal directory Chambers USA as a leader in insurance, with highest esteem by his peers who describe him as “extremely knowledgeable, capable and commercially astute” and as an attorney who “would be on any insurer’s list.”
-Mr. Celebrezze is also recognized as “a great trial lawyer” who is “well known in the industry” for his insurance litigation.
-Mr. Celebrezze combines “good instincts with a real understanding of insurer and policyholder concerns.”
+Bruce is also recognized as “a great trial lawyer” who is “well known in the industry” for his insurance litigation.
+Bruce combines “good instincts with a real understanding of insurer and policyholder concerns.”
 Additional comments by peers in Chambers USA include:

 - He is “a very hard-working, thoughtful, ‘never say die’ kind of guy;” “an incredible lawyer” who is “incredibly smart” and “very self-aware.”
 (2016)